-- 1. The student must fill-out an application form through Disability Services detailing the student's situation and desired accommodation. - 2.
-Disability Services requires documentation from a licensed physician or mental health provider, including without limitation a qualified psychiatrist, social worker, or other mental health professional, to provide sufficient information for Transylvania to determine: - a.
-That the individual qualifies as a person with a disability
+- 1. The student must fill-out an application form through Disability Services detailing the student's situation and desired accommodation. - https://goo.gl/forms/PsUMtoVINdsSLHi83 - 2.
+Disability Services requires documentation from a licensed physician or mental health provider, including without limitation a qualified psychiatrist, social worker, or other mental health professional in the form of a letter written on official letterhead and signed by the referring health care professional.
+Documentation letters must include the following information without exception: - a.
+That the individual qualifies as a person with a disability and the disability is clearly stated with an accompanying DSM code as well as a date of diagnosis. - b.
+That the emotional support animal may be necessary to afford the person with a disability an equal opportunity to use and enjoy University Housing (i.e., that the animal would provide emotional support or other assistance that would ameliorate effects of the disability).